shxpxshxftxr/Shopify-OpenAI/README.md

 # Haiku AI
 A simple SPA to submit themes to the OpenAI API (https://beta.openai.com/overview) to receive a special Haiku from the curie AI model.
+The AI model I'm using needs fine-tuning, as it doesn't always provide a true Haiku, but it consistently gives users tiny introspective poems from its tiny virtual heart.
 Built for the Shopify Internship Challenge 2022.

+Check it out on haikuai.herokuapp.com

 # Getting Started